AudiusProject/audius-protocol/cmd/audiusd/README.md

 ### TLS

-To disable TLS, set `DISABLE_TLS=true` in your environment.

 TLS is enabled by default for registered nodes.
+To disable TLS, set `AUDIUSD_TLS_DISABLED=true` in your environment.

 The `audiusd` binary will automatically obtain a certificate using Let's Encrypt.
 This process takes roughly 60 seconds and occurs on the first boot only.

 For this to function correctly, the following conditions must be met:
 - Your service must be publicly accessible via the URL specified in the `creatorNodeEndpoint` or `audius_discprov_url` environment variable.
 - Your service must be reachable on both port `:80` and port `:443`

 **CLOUDFLARE PROXY**

+> TODO: Support self signed certs.

 If you are using Cloudflare Proxy, and want to use auto TLS, you will need to start with DNS-only mode:
    - Configure Cloudflare in DNS-only mode initially (not proxied)